josephluck/internote/README.md

 ## Back-end services

 There are several independent micro-services, each responsible for a portion of the overall back-end.
-Each service is deployed using the Serverless framework and there's a shared library of utilities that are used in multiple services.
+Each service is deployed using AWS CDK and there's a shared library of utilities that are used in multiple services.

-The Internote services are organised using a yarn workspaces mono-repository, though maintain autonomy and isolation from one another in terms of deployment and resources.
+The Internote services are organised using a yarn workspaces mono-repository, and maintain autonomy and isolation from one another in terms of deployment and code.

 **Auth**

 Authentication in Internote is powered by AWS Cognito and follows a password-less experience whereby the user does not set their own password, but instead, receives a one-time pass-code for signing up or signing in via email (SES is used for e-mail sending).

-The authentication credentials are used to sign requests to other services using AWS Signing Key Signatures.
-These include requests to API Gateway or S3 for example using a Cognito Federated Identity.
-Other services are authorized using API Gateway's IAM authorization (this means that authorization is handled prior to lambdas that require authorization being invoked).
+The authentication credentials are used to sign requests to other services using AWS Signing Key Signatures (aws4).
+These include requests to the API Gateway (backed by AWS lambda) or other AWS services for example S3 using a Cognito Federated Identity.

+Most back-end services are authorized using API Gateway's IAM authorization (this means that authorization is handled prior to lambdas that require authorization being invoked).
+This keeps the concept of authentication and authorization away from the business logic of the underlying lambdas.

-The auth service sets up a Cognito User Pool, Cognito Identity Pool, Cognito User Pool Client and the associated IAM roles and permissions to link them together.
+The auth service sets up a Cognito User Pool, Cognito Identity Pool, Cognito User Pool Client and the associated IAM roles and permissions to link them together, as well as the API Gateway that sits in front of the services.

-**Health**

-The health service is the "master" service which means it sets up the API Gateway (and exposes it) to the other services.

-The health services also exposes two endpoints.
-One that does not require authentication and one that does for the purpose of testing the Serverless set up.

 **Attachments**

-The attachments service is responsible for facilitating client uploads to an S3 bucket for storing inside notes.
+The attachments service is responsible for facilitating attachment uploads to an S3 bucket for storing inside notes.
 For example, images and videos.

-It is important that the client uploads these attachments directly to the S3 bucket, since it's discouraged to supply an endpoint to facilitate the same.
+> It's crucial that the browser uploads these attachments directly to the S3 bucket - doing so via a lambda would be both unnecessary and expensive.
+Cognito Federated Identities are set up to facilitate the browser doing this securely.

 **Notes**

-The notes service is responsible for the creation, deletion, listing and management of notes in the Internote app.
+The notes service is responsible for the creation, deletion, listing and management of notes as well as tags.

 **Preferences**